 (Back to contents)

-• Peer Counseling – Adults can receive individual sessions with one of Kara’s volunteer peer counselors.
+• Individual Peer Support – Adults can receive individual sessions with one of Kara’s volunteer peer counselors.

-• Grief Therapy – Fee-based professional psychotherapy is offered to bereaved adults, teens, children, couples and families whose loss is complicated by higher degrees of trauma, and/or additional relational or emotional circumstances.
-A sliding scale fee is charged for this service.
+• Grief Therapy – Sliding-scale fee-based professional psychotherapy is offered to bereaved adults, teens, children, couples and families whose loss is complicated by higher degrees of trauma, and/or additional relational or emotional circumstances.

 (Back to contents)

-Pathways opens its bereavement services to anyone in the community in need of this support, whether they had hospice care or not.
-Although our bereavement support is free, we encourage donations to the Pathways Foundations to ensure that we can always continue to provide grief.
-Pathways has an array of bereavement services to help people as they navigate this new territory without their loved one.
+Pathways opens its bereavement services to anyone in the community who has experienced the loss of a loved one within the last 13 months, whether they had hospice care or not.
+Although our bereavement support is at no cost, we encourage donations to the Pathways Foundation to ensure that we can always continue to provide grief support.
+Pathways has an array of bereavement services to help people as they navigate this new territory without their loved one:

 (Back to contents)